 Twaron has a slightly lower modulus strength than Kevlar 29 but a slightly higher resistance to flex fatigue.
 The fiber’s lower UV resistance is enhanced by dying the naturally gold fiber black.

-3. GRAND PRIX REGATTA RACE - made in the latest 'State of the Art' Carbon fibre material GPL.
-Carbon Fibre is a high modulus synthetic fiber made from carbon atoms.
-It is largely unaffected by UV but can be very brittle as it becomes more 'refined'.
+Made in the latest ‘State of the Art’ Carbon fibre material GPL.
+Carbon Fibre is a high modulus synthetic fibre made from carbon atoms.
+It is largely unaffected by UV but can be very brittle as it becomes more ‘refined’.
 Typically the stronger the Carbon fibres are, the more brittle the fibre is.

-Taffetas - Taffetas are a lightweight woven layer, that can be inserted into or added onto the outside surface of the laminate.
+Taffetas – Taffeta’s are a lightweight woven layer, that can be inserted into or added to the outside surface of the laminate.
 The addition of a taffeta adds considerable strength to the stitching and seam joins and helps avoid the film of the laminate cracking at the hinge points.
-Internal Taffteas don't add the chafe resistance in the same way that external taffetas do, but they soak up less water, so they have other advantages.
+Internal Taffetas don’t add the chafe resistance in the same way that external taffetas do, but they soak up less water, so they have other advantages.